 Buyer beware: The rate you see advertised in big print may become so inflated with state and local taxes, airport surcharges, additional driver fees, insurance, gasoline bills and drop-off charges that you end up paying more than double what you expected.
 Learn more about these extra charges in Car Rental Hidden Costs.

-Also, the advertised rate may be valid only during the off-season in Florida or California, when many cars are idle there, but not where you want to rent.
-Finally, the rate may be only for a car size that you would find unsuitable.
+Also, the advertised rate may be valid only during the off season or for a car size that you would find unsuitable.

 Like the airlines, the major auto rental companies have adopted "yield management."
 That means that their computers can quickly readjust prices according to changes in the supply of cars available, and so the rental rate you are quoted is valid only at that moment.
 Unless you reserve immediately, the rate is likely to change.

 At Pickup Time

 If your first drive will be from an airport to a hotel for the night, why not take a shuttle van to the hotel instead?
 Doing this may save you the price of a day's rental.
 Even if you must drive the same day your flight lands, you may not have to get the car at the airport.
 By picking it up downtown, you can often avoid hefty airport surcharges.